-• ISP speed (your connection to the Internet through COX, Verizon, Comcast and others)
+ISP speed (your connection to the Internet through COX, Verizon, Comcast and others) See: The 7 Best Internet Speed Test Sites

-From your stand point, your website is loading just fine; though 90% of the time it is not.
-It only appears to ‘YOU’ that your website it is loading fast.
+From your stand point, your website is loading just fine; though 90% of the time it is not, therefore as a result it only appears to ‘YOU’ that your website it is loading fast.

 Fixing a website that is loading slow takes the following factors into consideration: